krontech/chronos-cam-app/README.md

 load(qt_config)
 EOF
 ```
+You should now have a folder called `~/Work/qt-everywhere-opensource-src-4.8.7`, or whatever you called it.

+Next, we need to copy in our `targetfs` folder.
+We'll take the MicroSD card from the bottom of our Chronos camera and copy everything on it, in ROOTFS, to `~/Work/chronos-sdk/targetfs/`.
+Some copy errors will pop up, but those files are not needed and you can safely ignore them. 🙂`targetfs` should now contain something that looks like a Linux root filesystem.

 The following shell script demonstrates the configuration provided to QT
 when used with the Chronos SDK.
-This assumes you have extracted the QT
-Everywhere package to ~/Work/, and have placed your targetfs in
-~/Work/chronos-sdk/targetfs
-Put the below content into a shell script, for example conf.sh.
-Place this file in the QT install directory, for example ~/Work/qt4-install/
+Assuming you put everything where I did.
+Copy the below content into a shell script, `~/Work/qt4-install/conf.sh`. (`qt4-install` will become our install directory.
+Again, you may use a different directory, but you'll have to update my paths.)

 ```bash
 #!/bin/bash